Montanah/AgriTruk/1_TRANSPORTER_ENDPOINTS_IMPLEMENTATION.md

 **What to implement:**

 1. **3 missing transporter endpoints** - Profile, incoming requests, route loads
-2. **Fix secondary verification bug** - Check specific verification status

 **What's already working:**

 - ✅ All other transporter endpoints
 - ✅ Authentication and role checking
 - ✅ Database models and relationships
-- ✅ Basic verification system
+- ✅ Complete secondary verification system
+- ✅ Email and phone verification with proper checks
+- ✅ SMS integration for phone verification
+- ✅ Activity logging for all verification actions